 Sam Kenyon Hamp is Education Officer for the Egg Theatre, focusing much of his time facilitating The Egg’s work with schools.

 A Creative Writing and English Literature (BA) graduate from Brighton University, Sam is primarily a writer and dramaturg, obsessed with incorporating landscape and history into his work.

 Recent work Includes:

-Assistant Script supervisor, Squirrel (The Egg), Dramaturg, Ghosts Stories at the Grapes (The Grapes Bath).
+Assistant Director – Blood Wedding (The Egg) Assistant Script supervisor – Squirrel (The Egg), Dramaturg – Ghosts Stories at the Grapes (The Grapes Bath).

-Future projects include assistant directing Theatre Royal Bath Theatre School’s Summer Company production of Blood Wedding.
+Future projects include directing Theatre Royal Bath Theatre School’s upcoming production of The Selfish Giant.

 Alex is driven by finding that spark of individual joy and discovery that can happen when creating or watching art unfold.
 She is an advocate for young people and empowering everyone to discover their inner artist!